open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 ## Go

-If you need to update the version of Go that OPA's CI and release builder use, update the Go version in the Makefile and .travis.yml files.
-You will also need to bump the version of the release builder and re-build it using the `release-builder` target.
-Note, you will need push access on the openpolicyagent DockerHub account to release the new version of the `release-builder` as this is not automated yet.
+If you need to update the version of Go used to build OPA you must update two files in the root of this repository:

+* `.travis.yml` which is used to configure the Travis CI build environment.
+* `Makefile`- which is used to produce releases locally.
+Update the `GOVERSION` variable.